 California provides full scope Medi-Cal benefits to individuals Permanently Residing in the United States Under Color of Law (PRUCOL) who are otherwise eligible for Medi-Cal.
-Some of PRUCOL beneficiaries are not eligible for federal benefits and are enrolled in the State Only Medi-Cal Program.
-Federal reimbursement is not available for non-pregnancy services provided to PRUCOL beneficiaries enrolled in the State Only Medi-Cal Program.
-State reimbursement is not available for DMC-ODS' Services provided to PRUCOL beneficiaries enrolled in the State Only Medi-Cal Program unless the service was provided as a result of a State Requirement as described in Section 6.2.1 or the beneficiary is pregnant.
-Counties are responsible for 100 percent of the cost of all other services provided to PRUCOL beneficiaries enrolled in the State Only Medi-Cal Program.
+Some of PRUCOL members are not eligible for federal benefits and are enrolled in the State Only Medi-Cal Program.
+Federal reimbursement is not available for non-pregnancy services provided to PRUCOL members enrolled in the State Only Medi-Cal Program.
+State reimbursement is not available for DMC-ODS' Services provided to PRUCOL members enrolled in the State Only Medi-Cal Program unless the service was provided as a result of a State Requirement as described in Section 6.2.1 or the member is pregnant.
+Counties are responsible for 100 percent of the cost of all other services provided to PRUCOL members enrolled in the State Only Medi-Cal Program.

-Minor Consent Beneficiaries
+Minor Consent Members

 California provides limited services related to sexually transmitted diseases, sexual assault, drug and alcohol abuse, family planning, outpatient mental health services, pregnancy and postpartum services to minors who are at least 12 years of age and under the age of 21.
-Federal reimbursement is not available for services provided to minor consent beneficiaries.
-Counties must cover 100 percent of the cost for services provided to minor consent beneficiaries.
-Minor consent beneficiaries are enrolled in specific aid codes that are listed in the Medi-Cal Aid Codes Chart .
+Federal reimbursement is not available for services provided to minor consent members.
+Counties must cover 100 percent of the cost for services provided to minor consent members.
+Minor consent members are enrolled in specific aid codes that are listed in the Medi-Cal Aid Codes Chart.

-CHAPTER SEVEN: 2023 CPT UPDATE
+CHAPTER SEVEN - 2023 AND 2024 CPT UPDATES

-The American Medical Association's (AMA) CPT 2023 Professional Edition Codebook with Rules and Guidelines included significant changes to the CPT code set that will be utilized in the SD/MC billing system beginning July 1, 2023.
-The changes include:
+The American Medical Association's (AMA) CPT Professional Edition Codebook with Rules and Guidelines is updated annually.
+The CPT Codebooks include the following information: